matf-pp/2022_MATDAQ/README.md

 ## About

-- MATDAQ is a stock exchange system developed in Rust and Go
+- MATDAQ is a stock exchange system developed in Rust and Go!

 ## Dev setup